junegoo94/Hybrid-Segmentor/README.md

 ```

-If you have any questions, please contact me: june.goo.21 AT ucl.ac.uk without hesitation.
+If you have any questions, please contact me: june.goo.21 @ ucl.ac.uk without hesitation.